jina-ai/docs/chapters/extend/driver.rst

 Jina already created `72 drivers <https://docs.jina.ai/chapters/all_driver/>`_ drivers inside Core, and these `Drivers` should already fulfill most of the scenarios.
+However, when the existing Executors does not fit your specific use case, you might be curious on how to **extend** Jina.
-While if you're creating a customised `Executor`, and you find the current `Drivers` is not fit for your `Executor`, you might want to create a customised `Driver`.
+For instance, if you have created a customised `Executor`, and you find the current `Drivers` can not fit for your customised `Executor`, you might want to create a customised `Driver`.

 Overview